satoru-takeuchi/git-binignore/README.md

 ...
 ```

 In most cases, we want to ignore them.
-However, it's annoying to add them in ".gitignore" one-by-one.
+However, it's annoying to add them to ".gitignore" one-by-one.
 We often encounter this situation when writing sample programs written in books and articles.
 We are freed from this bothersome work by "git-binignore."

 ```console
 $ git binignore